When you buy through links on our site, we may earn an affiliate commission. Learn more

 The stealth-mode operation is impressive (particularly on Android), and the depth of information is comprehensive.
 However, the premium pricing and iOS limitations mean it’s not suitable for every family.

 At the end of the day, mSpy essentially shows you everything – including normal teenage behaviour you might find uncomfortable, but isn’t actually dangerous.
 You need to be prepared for the complete picture of your teenager’s digital life.
+And it will not help you build trust with your kid, this is complete surveillance.

 For parents wondering whether monitoring is right for their family, consider reading our guide on how to use technology to keep your family safe without invading privacy, which covers different approaches to digital safety based on your family’s specific needs and values.